 All students must have a current physical and a permission slip on file in the office before trying out for any sport.
-A physical exam is good for one calendar year from the time it was given and is good for all school activities.
+A physical exam is good for 395 days from the date of the exam.
+The physical is good for all school activities.
 Exam forms may be obtained in the school office, or school website.

 Elmhurst School District 205 is a member of the West Suburban Middle School Athletic Conference.
 This conference sponsors the following sports, each with its own season:

-- Cross-country: for 6-7-8 grade boys & girls - Basketball (girls): one 7th grade team; one 8th grade team - Basketball (boys): one 7th grade team; one 8th grade team - Volleyball (girls): one 7th grade team; one 8th grade team - Volleyball (boys): one 7th grade team; one 8th grade team - Track: separate events for boys & girls 7th and 8th graders (only)
+Cross-country: for 6-7-8 grade boys & girls

+Basketball (girls): one 7th grade team; one 8th grade team

+• Basketball (boys): one 7th grade team; one 8th grade team

+• Volleyball (girls): one 7th grade team; one 8th grade team

+• Volleyball (boys): one 7th grade team; one 8th grade team

+• Track: separate events for boys & girls 7th and 8th graders (only)